FNAGHAV/Heart-Attack-Analysis-and-Prediction/README.md

 Modal Functionality: Functions to show and close interactive plot modals.

 A.4 Deployment
-The project was designed and developed by me to be deployed on a hosting platform.
+The result was deployed on GitHub as a webpage.